hfittipaldi/joomla_overrides/README.md

 ### modal mailto override
 This override displays an button which opens a bootstrap modal box with the mailto form
 only works with plg_mvcoverride

+## 3 levels menu
+### mod_menu override
+This override allows Joomla/Bootstrap 3 to manage more than 2 menu levels